ytisf/LookingGlass/README.md

   - MSISDN
   - Longitudes & Latitudes
   - Emails
+  - MAC addresses (within requests not in tuple)
+  - IP Addresses (within requests not in tuple)

 The data is searched within encodings such cas `base64`, `urlencoding`, `base58` and we try to eliminate false-positives with searching if data might be data like `unix epoch time`.